shiv1119/TechWebsite/README.md

 ## :sparkles: Features ##

-:heavy_check_mark: It describes about the user and his skills set.;\
+:heavy_check_mark: It describes the user and his skill set.;\
-:heavy_check_mark: It also includes the important details about user education and liscense & certifications that he have gained during his studies and working time;\
+:heavy_check_mark: It also includes the important details about user education and license & certifications that he has gained during his studies and working time;\
 :heavy_check_mark: It includes all popular projects made by the user and a contact form so that interested persons may contact the author;\
-:heavy_check_mark: THis website is fully functional with some animations that was made by using framer motion;
+:heavy_check_mark: This website is fully functional with some animations that were made using framer motion;

 ## :rocket: Technologies ##